-IMSA Fusion: Igniting Teaching and Learning Illinois Mathematics and Science Academy
+IMSA Fusion: Igniting Teaching and Learning - Illinois Mathematics and Science Academy - \$95,900

-IMSA Fusion is an after-school enrichment program for Illinois students in late elementary (grades 4 and 5) and middle school (grades 6, 7, and 8) that are talented, interested and motivated in mathematics and science, with a special focus on students historically underrepresented and underserved in mathematics and science.
+IMSA Fusion is an after-school enrichment program for Illinois students in late elementary (grades four and five) and middle school (grades six through eight) that are talented, interested, and motivated in mathematics and science, with a special focus on students historically underrepresented and under-served in mathematics and science.
 Fusion also serves as a professional development program for participating Illinois teachers.

-IMSA Fusion has four major goals:
+IMSA Fusion has the following goals: